Ship's salute

 A Ship's Salute is a gesture or other action used to display respect.
-Salutes are primarily associated with armed forces, but other organisations and civil people also use salutes.
+Salutes are primarily associated with armed forces, but other organizations and civil people also use salutes.
 Such a salute in terms of maritime connotations, usually involves the entering into, or retirement from, service, of civilian or military personnel; a vessel, or aircraft.

+Types of Military Salutes

+Military salutes include a variety of gestures, each designed to convey respect, discipline, and tradition within the armed forces.
+These gestures not only serve as greetings but also symbolize allegiance and honor in different contexts.